Please enjoy the following excerpt from Guided by Light: A Small-Town, Second Chance, 20th century mystery romance. Copyright 2021, Sophie Bartow

 Not time?
 What did that mean?

-The first time Dean had broken her heart was when he was twenty, and she was getting ready to graduate.
-They’d talked about getting married so often she’d started to plan their wedding.
-Then the night she’d thought he was going to propose, he’d told her he was enlisting in the Navy.
+Dean first broke her heart when he was twenty and she was about to graduate.
+They’d talked about getting married so often she’d began planning their wedding.
+Then on the night she’d expected a proposal, he’d told her he was enlisting in the Navy.

 Yet, with the war still being fought, he was home.
 Why?